laasyaaprasad/laasyaaprasad/README.md

 🌱 I'm currently pursuing Master of Science in Data Sciecne from Northeastern University in Boston

-👯 I’m looking to having conversations related to Business applied data science
+👯 I’m looking to having conversations related to data science, data engineering, AI and analytics

 📫 You can reach me at laprasad20@gmail.com

-⚡ Fun fact I like trekking in the Himalayas!